cloudflare/cloudflare-docs-engine/src/content/cli-wrangler/commands.md

 Interact with your Cloudflare Workers KV store.

-If you've already selected a workers.dev subdomain, running `wrangler subdomain <name>` will update all your currently running Workers to run on the new subdomain (e.g. `hello.world.workers.dev` will now run on `hello.new-world.workers.dev`).
+If you’ve already selected a workers.dev subdomain, running `wrangler subdomain <name>` will update all your currently running Workers to run on the new subdomain (e.g. `hello.world.workers.dev` will now run on `hello.new-world.workers.dev`).

 <Definitions>